aerotron1/TastyTV-M2/README.md

 ## Planning Stage ?

-- With reference to client brief, a wireframe and user story was created to ensure I have a plan.
+- With reference to the client brief, a wireframe and user story was created to ensure I have a plan to work with.
-- I looked at class tutorials to get started and learn react.
+- I looked at class tutorials to get started and learnt react.
 - During development stage, I created a retrospective after each day to know what I have acheived and what to work on next.
-Also includes any blockers come across.
+It includes any blockers I came across.
-- Sitmap starts with the Homepage (static) which will connect:-
+- Sitmap starts with the Homepage.
-  - Homepage

 ## Development Stage ?